 SUNRISE, Fla. | Playing without Alex Ovechkin is one thing, but the Washington Capitals were losing a player a period Friday night.

-To make matters worse, Morrisonn was assessed a five-minute major penalty for boarding and ejected with 8:18 left in the third, meaning the Caps were down to four defensemen — and only three that started the game on the blue line.
+To make matters worse, Morrisonn was assessed a five-minute major penalty for boarding and ejected with 8:18 left in the third, meaning the Caps were down to four defensemen - and only three who started the game on the blue line.

 “It’s a simple game, and when you sacrifice you get guys hurt - but that’s also how you win,” Caps coach Bruce Boudreau said.
 “That’s why good teams usually have to play with a lot of injuries because their guys are willing to pay the price to win.”

 Boudreau said Morrisonn could be suspended by the league because the defenseman was essentially on probation from multiple infractions last season.
 Morrisonn was assessed a checking-from-behind major and a game misconduct Feb.
 7 against Florida.

 The coach wasn’t sure about Green’s or Schultz’s availability for Saturday’s game against the Panthers at Verizon Center.

 “We’ve got a basic hospital in there right now,” Boudreau said. “[Morrisonn] had to go, I don’t know if it was either 15 or 20 games, without a five-minute major. … He was basically on probation.
 We got a letter at the start of the year.”

 Having Tyler Sloan in the lineup proved to be a huge break for the Caps.
 Sloan, playing forward with Eric Fehr sidelined by a rib injury, moved to his natural spot on defense to start the second period because of Green’s injury.